 - Use MyPlate principles to educate both food service staff and supportive housing residents on healthy meal patterns.

 - Improve the nutrition guidelines for clients of congregate meal sites/

 Across all three areas, the PRCHN will work with community partners and their sites to provide technical assistance in adapting and implementing healthy nutrition standards and food service guidelines.

 Timeline & History

-- Year 1 (2018-2019): We spent the first year of the grant to explore and assess the most feasible and responsive venues to establish Food Service Guidelines at.
-In stead of focusing on vending machines, workplace wellness, or recreation centers, the PRCHN chose to work within the charitable food system such as food pantries and hot meal sites and extending into supportive and emergency housing centers.
+- Year 1 (2018-2019): We spent the first year of the grant exploring and assessing the most feasible and responsive venues to establish Food Service Guidelines.
+Instead of focusing on vending machines, workplace wellness, or recreation centers, the PRCHN chose to work within the charitable food system such as food pantries and hot meal sites and extending into supportive and emergency housing centers.

-- Year 2 (2019-2020): The second year was spend solidifying our partnerships and strategy areas with local partners.
-Site assessments and Additionally, in March 2020, our work shifted to conducting COVID-19 provider surveys to better understand the impact of COVID-19 on these food & resource outlets.
-We are currently working on a findings summary to provide insight on system efficiencies and adaptations pantries and hot meal sites have had to make.
+- Year 2 (2019-2020): The second year was spent solidifying our partnerships and strategy areas with local partners.
+Site assessments and stakeholder interviews were conducted to navigate how to move forward.
+Additionally, in March 2020, our work shifted to meet the changing landscape as a result of the COVID-19 pandemic.
+We developed a best practices and guidance toolkit for pantries and hot meal sites, conducted provider surveys to better understand the impact of COVID-19 on these food & resource outlets, and created a number of nutrition resources for our partners to share.
+We also developed summaries of the COVID-19 Impact surveys to provide insight on system efficiencies and adaptations pantries and hot meal sites have had to make.

 We have packaged USDA Bulk Standardized recipes for kitchens, hot meal and congregate meal sites to use.
 Find more here.

-For more information, please contact Briana McIntosh at email@example.com
+For more information, please contact Erin Ogden at email@example.com